sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/basic-config-and-security/report-monitor-and-trigger-events/event-webhook-tyk-oas.md

 - `enabled`: enable the event handler
 - `trigger`: the API event that will trigger the webhook
 - `type`: the type of event handler, in this case should be set to `webhook`
-- `cooldownPeriod`: the [webhook cooldown]({{< ref "basic-config-and-security/report-monitor-trigger-events/webhooks#webhook-cooldown" >}}) for duplicate events (in seconds); use this to prevent flooding of the target endpoint when multiple events are fired in quick succession
+- `cooldownPeriod`: the [webhook cooldown]({{< ref "basic-config-and-security/report-monitor-trigger-events/webhooks#webhook-cooldown" >}}) for duplicate events (in duration format, e.g. 10s, 1m30s); use this to prevent flooding of the target endpoint when multiple events are fired in quick succession
 - `name`: a human readable name for the webhook, which will be displayed in Tyk Dashboard
 - `url`: this is an **absolute URL** to which the request will be sent
 - `method`: this can be any of `GET`, `PUT`, `POST`, `PATCH` or `DELETE` and will be the HTTP method used to send the request; methods that do not support an encoded request body will not have the event metadata provided with the request; we advise using `POST` where possible